Top Cloud Security Threats

-- 3rd-Party Cloud Security Is Also Possible: An excellent alternative for handling cloud security in-house is to get it done from third-party CASB vendors.
+- 3rd-Party Cloud Security Is Also Possible: An excellent alternative for handling cloud security in-house is to get it done by third-party CASB vendors.
 There are many excellent cloud security services available out there, like CASB solutions.
 For many business firms, CASB solutions have proved ideal as they work on the modus operandi of imposing policies and restrictions on cloud data access.
-So companies can keep on benefitting from cloud usage benefits like flexibility eve after deploying these CASB solutions.
+So companies can keep on benefitting from cloud usage benefits like flexibility even after deploying these CASB solutions.
 Cloud Security must surely be left to professionals, as they know their job well and companies would thus get a security blanket over their work processes, while still reaping cloud benefits.
-CASB and cloud services go hand-in-hand to create much-needed safety cocoon for enterprises.
+CASB and cloud services go hand-in-hand to create a much-needed safety cocoon for enterprises.